The Cross-Strung Chromatic Harp (6/6)

 This type of cross-strung chromatic harp has two whole tone scales crossing and complementing each other: CDEF#G#Bb on one row and C#EbFGAB on the other row.

-The reason I am very slow to publish sheet music for this instrument is that I’m still finding completely new ways of doing things.
-We also have a diversity of instruments.
+I’m often being asked to publish sheet music for this new instrument.
+The reason why I am very slow to do so is that firstly I’m still finding completely new ways of doing things, even after so many years.
+I don’t want to write things in stone yet, but rather keep my mind open and creative.
+Secondly, in the new chromatic harp community we have a wide diversity of instruments.
 Fingerings which would suit a low-tension, narrow-strung klangwerkstatt harp would not necessarily suit my medium-tension, wide-strung Schupp-harp and vice versa.

 LISTEN to a few tunes played on this instrument here: